 Past Commander-in-Chief Russell: I move as a substitute for Past Commander-in-Chief Sautter's motion that this matter be referred to the present Council-in-Chief for their recommendations.
-It describes that the Department of Colorado & Wyoming has assumed received that the Department of Colorado & Wyoming has assumed received that the Department of Colorado be received that the Department of Colorado and they have permitted their Orthe obligation of these 118 men, and they have permitted their Orthe obligation is theirs but they bring ganizer to use the money; now the obligation is theirs but they bring it to us for some disposition, and because it is a financial matter, I move as 1 stated, that it be referred to the present Council-in-Chief for their recommendation to this body.
+I do this for this reason.
+It appears from the information we have received that the Department of Colorado & Wyoming has assumed the obligation of these 118 men, and they have permitted their Organizer to use the money; now the obligation is theirs but they bring it to us for some disposition, and because it is a financial matter, I nove as 1 stated, that it be referred to the present Council-in-Chief for their recommendation to this body.